Developer123321/Point-source-stimulation-of-dendrites-of-a-pyramidal-cell-in-Python/README.md

 best.params.json contains the optimized parameters for the cell.
 Cell.__init__() subsequently then constructs a list `biomech_list` of optimized parameters.
 Parameters which are also present in init_param.json are overwritten.

 ## Cell.__init__(self, stim_coord: list=[0,1300,0], construct_axon: bool=True)
-It constructs the cell based on ion mechanisms as well as morphology settings from "Ionic mechanisms of dendritic spikes (Almog and Korngreen 2014)".
+It constructs the cell based on ion mechanisms as well as morphology settings from [^1].
 Furthermore, the axis of soma is oriented towards the `list` coordinates at decoration time. `construct_axon` indicates if an axon should be constructed or not.

 ## Stimulation.__init__(self, stim_coord: list=[0,1300,0], construct_axon: bool=True)